tgallacher/dotfiles/README.md

 ### Post install config

 - Add [vimium](https://chromewebstore.google.com/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb) extension to Brave Browser
+- Set Brave Browser to the _default browser_
 - Open Nvim and allow all plugins to install.
 Once complete, run `:UpdateRemotePlugins` to install "wilder" bindings, etc; and run `:checkhealth` if any other errors appear

 ### Apply Changes made to nix config